-At CSU, we understand that gender equity is a fundamental element of our institution.
+At Charles Sturt University, we understand that gender equity is a fundamental element of our institution.
 We facilitate employment-related equity and diversity through:

 - Merit based recruitment, selection and promotion processes

 - Generous flexible working arrangements, parental leave, carers leave and domestic violence provisions included within the Enterprise Agreement

 - Targeted training and development opportunities to support career progression

 - Policies and procedures to prevent unlawful discrimination, harassment and bullying

 - Responsive management to concerns and complaints.

 In February 2019, it was announced that for the first time, Charles Sturt University was awarded an Employer of Choice for Gender Equality from the Commonwealth Workplace Gender Equality Agency.